-Most challenges or problems you’re faced with in life are due to, or related to, blocked or imbalanced energies — specifically locked in living and work spaces where you spend most of your time.
+Most challenges or problems you’re faced with in life are a result of blocked or imbalanced energies.
+These energies are most often locked in living and workspaces where you spend most of your time.

-So if you want more prosperity, you must create a home or work environment to allow in the energies of wealth and abundance.
-If you want more love and harmony in your relationships, you must create spaces that exude just that.
-The same goes for anything else you want to bring into your life.
+So, if you want more prosperity, you must create a home or work environment that allows the energies of wealth and abundance.

 1. Early Heaven Sequence